rrousselGit/riverpod/ROADMAP.md

 <!-- - evaluate space complexity -->
 <!-- - think about state_notifier & Computed tree-shaking -->

+- force re-evaluating Computed on hot-reload
+- useProvider allows changing the provider on hot-reload.
 - ref.dependOn(Provider).value -> ref.read(Provider)
 - Consumer/Computed close sub when no-longer using a provider (new dep Map on re-compute, reading transfer from old map to new map, remaining ones are destroyed)
 - future/changenotifier/...providers cannot return null